Acumatica: History

+Acumatica appointed two ERP industry veterans, Zach Nelson and Nancy Harris, to its Board of Directors in 2024.
+They joined a group of board members that included John Case, Kim Clarke, Kathy Crusco, Robert Maclean, Tyler Parker and Jonas Persson.

+In 2025 Acumatica was acquired by Vista Equity Partners (“Vista”), a global investment firm focused exclusively on enterprise software, data and technology-enabled businesses.

 Technology

 Acumatica's ERP is built with its proprietary web-based xRP platform and can be licensed on-premises / in the cloud, or provided on a SaaS basis.

 The SaaS product runs on Amazon Web Services, Azure and SQL Azure.
 Licensed software runs on Microsoft Windows Server / SQL Server and applications run as .NET managed code.